16th International Modelica & FMI Conference

 January 6, 2025Call for papers

-April 17, 2025Deadline for submissions
+April 17 May 2, 2025Deadline for paper submissions

 June 1, 2025Deadline for Workshops and Tutorials, and Vendor Presentations